Ray Dolby Brain Health Center Professional Team

 He also serves as a Consultant Pharmacist to several community health care organizations.
 Mr Finley is a frequent lecturer on health care issues related to older adults, on a local and national level.
 On two separate occasions he was a visiting professor in Japan.

 His areas of interest and expertise include geriatric pharmacy practice, geriatric psychotherapeutics and geriatric neurological issues related to memory.

 Ms. Desuasido, Administrative Supervisor, brings over ten years of outpatient clinic experience.
 She started her career in health care as Unit Secretary at a Dialysis Clinic in Daly City in 2001.
 After several years she joined the Department of Neurosurgery at UCSF as the Front Desk Coordinator in April 2003, where soon after she was promoted to be the Front Supervisor for the Spine Center.
 In this roll she helped open their new clinic, setting up protocols and procedures within the department while supporting the clinical coordination of the providers.
 It did not take long before Melissa became the Practice Manager for the Neuro-Spine Center at UCSF in 2008.
-In this roll she managed 13 staff and eight providers.
+In this role, she managed 13 staff members and eight providers.

 Scientist, CPMC Research Institute

 Kendra Peterson, MD